The Heritage Flour Baking Co. Story

-I grew up with cannoli and cassata siciliana.
-Also plum pudding, and Christmas cake.
+I grew up with cannoli and cassata siciliana but also plum pudding, and Christmas cake.
 I lived the first twenty one years of my life on the island of Malta, in the Mediterranean, 60 miles south-west of Sicily.
 Malta's many, many layers of history go back to prehistoric times.
 It has been settled, conquered or colonized by every power that swept through Europe over the centuries, including the Normans, Spain, Sicily, the Arabs, the French and more recently the British.
 This long relationship between the island and occupying civilizations also left its mark on our food and explains our eclectic culinary heritage.

 At age twenty one I married an American Navy pilot and moved to the United States.
-It probably goes without saying that one of the things I missed the most was the food I grew up with, and so it was inevitable that I eventually learnt to duplicate these dishes in my own kitchen.
+It probably goes without saying that one of the things I missed the most once I came here was the food I grew up with, and so it was inevitable that I eventually learnt to duplicate these dishes in my own kitchen.
 This grew into a lifelong love-affair with cooking.
 Cooking became a link to my past and a continent, and its people, across the sea.
 And cooking connected that old world to my new family and friends here every time I chose to share with them a dish from my past.

 Chapter 2: My First Bakery Business

 Soon I found myself making cannoli, and have been now making them by hand for over thirty years.
 This was the first product I ever sold, to a local restaurant, and led to my first food business.
 My family and country's recipes of old, classic, traditional European pastries and other baked goods were the heart and soul of this business.I baked the way my mother did, and the way your grandmother used to, without preservatives or additives, making everything from scratch in small batches, using wholesome organic ingredients, locally and seasonally sourced where possible.
 I had always known what good food should taste like and now it gave me the utmost pleasure to preserve those qualities for others to enjoy as well.